 Executive Producer of Program Development and National Productions

 Brenda Brkusic is an Emmy Award-winning television producer and a seasoned television executive with over 10 years of experience in program development and production.
-As the Executive Producer of Program Development and National Productions for PBS SoCaL, Brenda is responsible for the development, production, distribution and marketing of high quality programs and series for national broadcast on public television.
+As the Executive Producer of Program Development and National Productions for PBS SoCal, Brenda is responsible for the development, production, distribution and marketing of high quality programs and series for national broadcast on public television.
 Prior to her current role, Brenda spearheaded and managed a new digital TV channel for the station and she was the driving force behind the acquisition of thousands of programs and series.
 Under Brenda's direction the channel was called "The Next generation of PBS" by the Corporation for Public Broadcasting and received CPB's Education Innovation Award.
-Early in her career she was a producer for PBS SoCaL's Emmy Award-winning nightly news program.
+Early in her career she was a producer for PBS SoCal's Emmy Award-winning nightly news program.
 As a filmmaker she has been recognized on the Congressional Record of the US House of Representatives for her work promoting human rights through film and she has been invited to the European Union in Brussels to present her work to members of the European Parliament at the International Leaders Summit.
 Among her dozens of awards and honors, in 2008 and 2011, OC Metro Business Magazine named Brenda Brkusic one of the 40 Most Successful Young Entrepreneurs and Executives and one of the 20 Most Dynamic Women To Watch.
-She has won four Emmy Awards, two CINE Golden Eagle Awards, three Telly Awards and a National Entertainment Journalism Award.
+She has won six Emmy Awards, two CINE Golden Eagle Awards, three Telly Awards, a Golden Mike Award and a National Entertainment Journalism Award.
 Brenda is an active member of the Producers Guild of America and the Academy of Television Arts and Sciences, where she serves on the L.A.
 Area Peer Group Executive Committee.
 She studied at Marymount California University where she now serves on the University's Long-Range Planning Advisory Council.
 She earned her Bachelor of Fine Arts degree in Film and Television Production from Chapman University.

 Program Development Coordinator